Blair Mastbaum

-Blair Mastbaum is an American writer and a former model who lives in Brooklyn, New York.
+Blair Mastbaum (born January 24, 1979) is an American writer and former model.
+Mastbaum fabricated a series of stories published by Atlas Obscura.

+The articles were retracted after investigations found plagiarism, fabricated quotes and interviews, and misinformation.

 Career

 Mastbaum acted in and produced the 2005 Sundance Film Festival official competition film, Ellie Parker, directed by his partner, Scott Coffey.
 He co-wrote the 2018 feature film, For Real, also directed by Coffey.